radicallyopensecurity/Nonprofit-Ventures/content-brainstorm.md

+# Brainstorming about Course Material Content

-Some rough ideas about how to structure the actual content of the course itself..
+Here are some rough ideas about how to structure the actual content of the course itself..

+* The first half will be business related
+* The second half will be more philosophical